Czech Hiking Markers System: Basic hiking markers

 The trail usually starts with arrow signs with names of destinations and number of kilometres marked.
 Each trail is then colour marked by simple markers and arrows painted between white lines (for better visibility) on fixed objects along the trail (trees, rocks, utility posts or walls) in a colour given to a specific trail.
-The paint is chosen so that it does not impact on the surrounding environment.
+The paint is chosen so that it does not impact the surrounding environment.

 Basic implementation of the system requires only a color paint and a brush (plus a cardboard cut matrix for even size of the signs), with which an entire country can be marked.

 Nevertheless, many other also very modern features can be added using GPS and mobile phone applications.